Chef Pano I. Karatassos ’96, All in the Family

 Prior to assuming his current role, Chef Karatassos worked at prestigious restaurants around the U.S. He spent one year as saucier under Thomas Keller at the Michelin 3-star French Laundry in the Napa Valley and two years as saucier for Chef Jean-Georges Vongerichten at the Michelin 3-star Jean-Georges in New York City.
 He then spent two and a half years under Eric Ripert at the Michelin 3-star Le Bernardin, also in New York City, where he completed every kitchen station and finished as tournant.
 Prior to his training in California and New York, Chef Karatassos learned the fundamentals of cooking in his father’s Atlanta, GA restaurants, from Pano’s & Paul’s to The Fish Market at Lenox Square to 103 West.
 He earned his degree in hospitality management from Florida International University in 1993 and in culinary arts from The Culinary Institute of America in 1996.

 Today, at Kyma, Chef Karatassos is internationally known for his modern take on Greek cuisine.
 Kyma, which means “wave” in Greek, opened in December 2001.
 Just a short time later, it garnered much attention, beginning with Esquire restaurant critic John Marianni, who in 2002 named Kyma one of the top 20 restaurants in the country.
-Since then, it has been featured in publications such as “Food & Wine”, “Food Arts”, “Gourmet”, “Wine Spectator”, “Wine Enthusiast”, “Nation’s Restaurant News”, “Cooking Light”, and “In Style”.
-For three consecutive years, The “Atlanta Journal-Constitution” named Kyma one of its top 10 restaurants and to this day recognizes it with a four-star rating.
+Since then, it has been featured in publications such as Food & Wine, Food Arts, Gourmet, Wine Spectator, Wine Enthusiast, Nation’s Restaurant News, Cooking Light, and In Style.